It’s easy to open a Texas Tuition Promise Fund account. And, the sooner you start, the more affordable a college education can be.

 Before enrolling in the Plan, you must decide what is right for you, your child – and your budget.
 Learn more about Plan Basics

-The general enrollment period open to the public ends on February 28.
+The general enrollment period open to the public ends on February 28 (February 29 in leap years).
 However,

 For Beneficiaries under one year of age on the date of enrollment in the Plan, the enrollment period is extended through July 31. may be enrolled through July 31.